Latin at The Lukeion Project

 - Latin 4 Preparation for the AP Latin exam

 Please note: for those who wish to take the NLE, the final deadline to register and pay for Latin 1b, 2b, 3b, 4b, or 5b is December 15, to permit Lukeion students to be registered for the National Latin Exam.
 Courses may close well in advance of this date.
-Sorry, we cannot permit students who are not concurrently enrolled at The Lukeion Project to take the NLE via The Lukeion Project.
+Sorry, only students who are enrolled at The Lukeion Project during the spring semester may take the NLE via The Lukeion Project.

 Why take Latin or Ancient Greek?

 Learning Latin or Greek is well worth the effort.
 Studies conducted by the Educational Testing Service show that Latin students consistently outperform all other students on the verbal portion of the SAT based on data from the past decade.
 Latin learners even outperform other language students by a fairly large margin.
 Classics majors tend to have a higher GPA at the college level and have accelerated performance in nearly all other subjects such as math, music and history.
 This makes them appealing as first choices for law and medical schools.
 While there are advantages to taking any language, Classical languages pay the highest dividends.

 More praises for the impact of a Classical education on a modern career.

 Why take Classical Languages at The Lukeion Project?

 Why we do what we do: